2nil-web/webapp/webapp_quick_user_doc_and_reference.md

    *io.read: read a string from stdin and return it.
    *io.readln: read a line ending with carriage return, from stdin and return it.
    *io.has_console: return true if has console else false.
-   &nbsp;gui.msgbox: accepts up to 2 parameters, display a message dialog in a 'close to Windows MessageBox style', First parameter is the message and second one indicate whether we need only an 'OK' button (0), or an 'OK' and a 'Cancel' button (1) or a 'Yes' and a 'No' button (2).
+    gui.msgbox: accepts up to 2 parameters, display a message dialog in a 'close to Windows MessageBox style', First parameter is the message and second one indicate whether we need only an 'OK' button (0), or an 'OK' and a 'Cancel' button (1) or a 'Yes' and a 'No' button (2).
-   &nbsp;gui.opendlg: accepts up to 3 parameters, display a Windows file selection dialog with the eventually provided filter, initial directory and title.
+    gui.opendlg: accepts up to 3 parameters, display a Windows file selection dialog with the eventually provided filter, initial directory and title.
 The filter consist in pairs of strings with the first of each providing the name and the second providing the pattern, eventual multiple pattern are separated by a comma (,) and eventual multiple pairs are separated by a pipe (|).
 If needed ',' & '|' might be neutralized by '\' (a doubled one in javascript).
-   &nbsp;gui.savedlg: accepts up to 3 parameters, display a Windows file selection dialog with the eventually provided filter, initial directory and title.
+    gui.savedlg: accepts up to 3 parameters, display a Windows file selection dialog with the eventually provided filter, initial directory and title.
 The filter consist in pairs of strings with the first of each providing the name and the second providing the pattern, eventual multiple pattern are separated by a comma (,) and eventual multiple pairs are separated by a pipe (|).
 If needed ',' & '|' might be neutralized by '\' (a doubled one in javascript).
-   &nbsp;gui.folderdlg: accepts up to 3 parameters, display a Windows folder selection dialog with the eventually provided initial directory and title (Windows does not allow filter with folder selection).
+    gui.folderdlg: accepts up to 3 parameters, display a Windows folder selection dialog with the eventually provided initial directory and title (Windows does not allow filter with folder selection).
-   &nbsp;win.dark_bar: accepts up to 1 parameter, Set (true) on unset (false) the dark mode for the window bar.
+    win.dark_bar: accepts up to 1 parameter, Set (true) on unset (false) the dark mode for the window bar.
 It is the responsability of web application to manage a dark mode for the DOM.
-   &nbsp;win.printdlg: Open a print or preprint dialog (in this case parameter to true or 'preprint'.)
+    win.printdlg: Open a print or preprint dialog (in this case parameter to true or 'preprint'.)
    *win.regsto: accepts up to 3 parameters, store a string to the Windows registry.
    *win.regget: accepts up to 3 parameters, retrieve a string from the Windows registry.
 ```